More Common Law materials.

 treated as rebels against a lawful dominion.

-various empire of high civilization is a wonderful scheme of human
+empire of high civilization is a wonderful scheme of human justice,

-justice, attracting, with uncommon interest, the student of
+attracting, with uncommon interest, the student of jurisprudence.

-the kings, the period of the republic, and the period of the emperors.
+kings, the period of the republic, and the period of the emperors.
+Its

-in the royal hands.
-The law was at that epoch very much a matter of
+the royal hands.
+The law was at that epoch very much a matter of royal

-royal discretion.
-During the period of the republic, the administration
+discretion.
+During the period of the republic, the administration of

 magistrates.
 It was during the epoch of the republic that most of the